John Neulinger

-John Neulinger (April 26, 1924 - June 20, 1991) was a noted German-American psychologist and Professor Emeritus of psychology at City College of New York.
+John Neulinger (April 26, 1924 - June 20, 1991) was a German-American psychologist and Professor Emeritus of psychology at City College of New York.
 Neulinger is best known for contributing a social psychological theory of leisure to the field of leisure studies.

-Neulinger's theory of leisure is defined by a psychological state of mind that requires two criteria for leisure: perceived freedom and intrinsic motivation.
-In Neulinger's theory, individuals can be said to be in a state of leisure if they simply perceive that they have the freedom to choose activities and are motivated by an activity for its own sake, not just for its consequences.
+Neulinger's theory of leisure is defined by a psychological state of mind that requires perceived freedom and intrinsic motivation.
+Individuals are at leisure if they perceive that they have the freedom to choose activities and are motivated by an activity for its own sake, not just for its consequences.
 Neulinger first popularized his ideas in the 1974 book, The Psychology of Leisure.

 Early life

 Neulinger was born in Dresden, Germany to Rudolf and Julie Neulinger née Konirsch.
 At least two siblings are known, a brother Kurt and a sister, Liselotte.
 Neulinger attended the Staatsoberrealgymnasium in Děčín, Czechoslovakia as a child, but was taken to a Nazi concentration camp during World War II.
 His experience in Nazi Germany influenced his psychological theories regarding the connection between freedom and leisure in the same way as psychologist Viktor Frankl.

 Having survived the war, Neulinger became a naturalized citizen in the United States.
 Neulinger attended Hunter College and graduated in 1960.
 He received his doctorate in psychology from New York University in 1965.
 Neulinger married Josephine Levitus on July 22, 1950, and later had one son, Ronald.
 In 1970 the couple divorced.
 He later married fellow psychologist Gabrielle Stutman.